Heroes (We Could Be)

-"Heroes (We Could Be)" is a song by Swedish DJ and record producer Alesso, featuring the vocals of Swedish singer Tove Lo.
+"Heroes (We Could Be)" is a song by Swedish DJ and record producer Alesso, featuring the vocals of Swedish singer-songwriter Tove Lo.
 Released on 22 August 2014, the song has charted in a number of countries.
 In the US, the song went to number one on the dance chart.

 Background

 In an interview with Billboard, Alesso explained the song: "When Tove Lo and I first started working together, she'd tell me about how she wanted to be different, to stand out as an artist.
 And on some level, I think everyone goes through that.
 As a teenager, I was always wondering about who I was, what was my identity, did I secretly wish I was someone else.
 But as you [age], you realize that it's not about being someone else."
 When asked what inspired the song's lyrics, he continued, "My team and I reached out to [Lo] to see if she'd be interested in a collaboration, and a couple months later, we began writing the lyrics that would go over these instrumentals.
-We discussed what it should be about -- we knew it should be an emotional record -- and this gorgeous girl came back with this gorgeous topline."
+We discussed what it should be about—we knew it should be an emotional record—and this gorgeous girl came back with this gorgeous topline."